dydxfoundation/dip/content/dips/DIP-17.md

 Xenophon Labs proposed winding down the Safety Staking Module due to its impracticality as an insurance fund and inefficient allocation of DYDX token.

-Each epoch, the 383,562 DYDX currently allocated to DYDX stakers will instead accummulate in the rewards treasury.
-The dYdX community may redirect the DYDX from the rewards treasury with a vote falling under the requirement of the short timelock.
-Also, an additional proposal can be submitted to transfer the DYDX back to the rewards treasury if needed.
+Each epoch, the 383,562 DYDX currently allocated to DYDX stakers will instead accummulate in the Rewards Treasury.
+The dYdX community may redirect the DYDX from the Rewards Treasury with a vote falling under the requirement of the short timelock.
+Also, an additional proposal can be submitted to transfer the DYDX back to the Rewards Treasury if needed.

+Each epoch, the 383,562 DYDX currently allocated to DYDX stakers will instead accumulate in the Rewards Treasury.
+The dYdX community may redirect the DYDX from the Rewards Treasury with a vote falling under the requirement of the short timelock.
+Also, an additional proposal can be submitted to transfer the DYDX back to the Community Treasury if needed.

 The snapshot vote concluded with 7.7M DYDX in agreement (92.95%). https://snapshot.org/#/dydxgov.eth/proposal/0x756f174ea610a5891365f19881b3e300c719a80b16e8d67643aace30d4ca3bc4